jamesgpearce/compios5/README.md

 A couple of implementation notes:

  - There's easing on the rotation to make it a little less jerky, but this has to be turned off whenever the compass spins through north.
-CSS easing does not wrap-around.
+CSS transitions do not wrap-around transforms.

  - window.orientation needs to be added to the heading so that a landscape view still points to physical north